Countable Resources

 • Any unused portion of the VA educational program retained subsequent to the month of receipt will be counted as property.

 • Motor vehicles.
-Refer to Leased Vehicles

 Value Determination

-Count the equity value of a nonexempt property, except for motor vehicles which are treated differently.
-Refer to Motor Vehicles.
-To determine the equity value, subtract encumbrances (amount owed) on the property from its FMV.
+Count the equity value of a non-exempt property, except for motor vehicles which are treated differently.
+Refer to Vehicles to determine the equity value of a vehicle.

-• Fair Market Value - Encumbrance = Equity Value
+• FMV - Encumbrance = Equity Value

 Encumbrances of Record